 If there is an underlying cause, resolving this is one place to start.
 This means that should you have earwax, for example, it may be as simple as having this removed.
 If the catalyst is less specific, one of the following might be suggested:

 - Hearing aids: Many people find that wearing hearing aids to correct their hearing also reduces or completely gets rid of their tinnitus.

 - Sound therapy: This is where the tinnitus affected person listens to neutral sounds in order to distract from the symptoms of tinnitus.
-An example of this is the Widex ZEN2GO, which emits random, soothing harmonic tones to help you relax and manage your tinnitus.
+A number of hearing aids now offer many therapeutic listening options such as soothing harmonic tones to help you relax and manage your tinnitus.

 - Counselling: Where tinnitus is affecting your quality of life, you may also be encouraged to try counselling, in order to learn how best to cope with the condition.